You Don’t Need to Fit In to Belong – Practical Ways to Overcome Loneliness and Find Happiness

 Practicing these small actions can help to build confidence and increase comfort levels when it comes to social situations.
 Another helpful strategy is to focus on giving rather than receiving.

-We are less concerned with the prospect of rejection and more concerned with having a positive effect on others when we approach social encounters with the intention of giving, such as by providing support or a listening ear.
+We are less concerned with the prospect of rejection and more concerned with positively affecting others when we approach social encounters with the intention of giving, such as by providing support or a listening ear.

 And last, getting expert assistance from a therapist or counselor might help you get over your fear of being rejected.
 They can provide tools and strategies for building self-confidence and overcoming negative thought patterns.